rhasspy/rhasspy/docs/speech-to-text.md

 }
 ```

 During speech recognition, 16-bit 16 kHz mono WAV data will be POST-ed to the endpoint with the `Content-Type` set to `audio/wav`.
-A `text/plain` response with the transcription is expected back.
+A `application/json` response with the `{text: "transcribed text"}` transcription is expected back.

 Implemented by [rhasspy-remote-http-hermes](https://github.com/rhasspy/rhasspy-remote-http-hermes)